drewr/postal/README.md

 ### Install

 Served by Clojars.
-In your project.clj:
+In your Leiningen project.clj:

     [com.draines/postal "1.9.0"]

-Likewise substitute any tag, like `1.6.0` etc.
+Likewise substitute any tag name from git.

 ### Examples